Koigor97/wdd231/README.md

 ### The Course outcome:

-- Develop semantic and valid webpages, using contemporary HTML5 syntax.
-- Styling webpages using modern, valid, contemporary CSS (Cascading Style Sheets).
-- Produce visually appealing, and usable content.
-Accessible by both humans and machines.
-- Using best practices in organizing and maintaining site plan, design and development.
+- Develop responsive web pages that follow best practices and use valid HTML and CSS.
+- Demonstrate proficiency with JavaScript language syntax.
-- Work with JavaScript to handle events and interactions within the browser icluding JSON and remote APIs.
+- Use JavaScript to respond to events and dynamically modify HTML.
-- Developing or Improving softskills by working in a team, learning collaboratively, communicating clearly, fulfilling assignments, and meeting deadlines.
+- Demonstrate the traits of an effective team member (such as clear communication, collaboration, fulfilling assignments, and meeting deadlines).

 ---